HectiqAI/hectiqai.github.io/_posts/2020-02-16-voxmedia-collab.md

 				</p>

 				<p>
 					We can illustrate the task using a classic example.
 You have a restaurant and a new client comes in.
 You have essentially two ways to know more about him.
-You can either track him everywhere and note every restaurants he visited in the last months.
-This would be quite creepy and equivalent of using a third-party cookie.
-Or you can use the first-party data approach and note what he ordered and liked the last time he visited you own restaurant.
+You can either track him everywhere and note every restaurant he visited in the last months.
+This would be quite creepy and equivalent to using a third-party cookie.
+Or you can use the first-party data approach and note what he ordered and liked the last time he visited your own restaurant.
 If you have a deep understanding of all the meals served in your restaurant, you can do a pretty good job of predicting his interests.
 You can even add up other variables like the day and hour of the week to polish it.
 As a content provider, the beauty of this approach is that the deep learning models are powered by your own content.
+As the amount of content increase in volume and diversity, the more refined you knowledge of your audience will be.
 				</p>

 				<h2 class="font-weight-bold mt-8">